bioinformaticsdotca/BiCG_2019/IA_Day2/Alignment_CNA.md

 mkdir jobs
 JOB_OUT=$IA_HOME/jobs
 ```

+`$IA_HOME` is an environment variable.
+Think of it as a shortcut or nickname for our working directory, so we don't have to type out `/home/ubuntu/workspace/IA_tuesday` every time.

 Now that we've setup our working directory, we can link our reference data and our tumour/normal data